 The Central Coast Water Board interprets this to mean that the WQBEL must be expressed consistent with the underlying wasteload allocation.
-Because the Permittee's MS4 discharges continue to exceed TMDL wasteload allocations assigned to the Permittee, despite the implementation of BMPs, it is appropriate for the Central Coast Water Board to require numeric Additionally, WQBELs must be designed such that a Permittee's compliance with the WQBELs should result in attainment of the wasteload allocation by the final compliance date.
+Because the Permittee's MS4 discharges continue to exceed TMDL wasteload allocations assigned to the Permittee, despite the implementation of BMPs, it is appropriate for the Central Coast Water Board to require numeric WQBELs designed such that a Permittee's compliance with the WQBELs should result in attainment of the wasteload allocation by the final compliance date.
 In Attachment C (Water Quality-Based Effluent Limitations) of this Order, the Central Coast Water Board has devised permit requirements that meet these mandates.
-For each TMDL, the requirements in Attachment C have been specifically designed to attain compliance with applicable wasteload allocations by the final compliance deadline.
-Where the applicable TMDL implementation plan includes a final compliance date beyond the permit term, monitoring and other requirements are being included in this Order to monitor progress towards achieving future compliance.
+For each TMDL, the requirements in Attachment C have been specifically designed to attain compliance with applicable wasteload allocations by the final compliance date beyond the permit term, monitoring and other requirements are being included in this Order to monitor progress towards achieving future compliance.